-In planning and performing our audit of the financial statements of SouthWest Transit (SWT), Eden Prairie, Minnesota, as of and for the year ended December 31, 2015, in accordance with auditing standards generally accepted in the United States of America, we considered SWT's internal control over financial reporting (internal control) as a basis for designing auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of SWT's internal control.
+In planning and performing our audit of the governmental activities, each major fund, and the aggregate remaining fund information of SouthWest Transit (SWT), Eden Prairie, Minnesota, as of and for the year ended December 31, 2016, in accordance with auditing standards generally accepted in the United States of America, we considered SWT's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of SWT's internal control.
 Accordingly, we do not express an opinion on the effectiveness of SWT's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
+In addition, because of inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there st. cloud is a reasonable possibility that a material misstatement of SWT's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of SWT's financial statements will not be prevented, or detected and corrected, on a timely basis.
 We did not identify any deficiencies in internal control that we consider to be material weaknesses.